-Table 27: Case Studies Involving Co-location Developments on Sporting Grounds Across WA

-Facility/Initiative Outcomes Centennial Park Sporting Precinct Management Framework: City of Albany (Source: City of Albany 2017) The City of Albany have taken a strategic approach to the development and management of their sporting assets.
-This has arisen from years of poor asset management and recent significant investment in substantial sporting infrastructure at Centennial Park.
-The Centennial Park Sporting Precinct Management Framework establishes the approach for future development of sport and recreation infrastructure within the City.
+Table 27: Case Studies Involving Co-location Developments on Sporting Grounds Across WA Facility/Initiative Outcomes Centennial Park The City of Albany have taken a strategic approach to the development and Sporting Precinct management of their sporting assets.
+This has arisen from years of poor asset Management management and recent significant investment in substantial sporting Framework: City infrastructure at Centennial Park. of Albany The Centennial Park Sporting Precinct Management Framework establishes the (Source: City of approach for future development of sport and recreation infrastructure within the Albany 2017) City.
 The key elements of the framework are: The City encourages the co-location and multi-use of sporting and community facilities and will give preference to those groups that form an incorporated association of user groups influencing the development, use and maintenance of facilities.
 Organisations are strongly encouraged to make their facilities available for public and community use.
 Organisations should contribute to an asset maintenance fund administered by the City, including setting aside funds for the refurbishment of Lessee fixtures, fittings and chattels and meeting maintenance obligations in line with the type of agreement.
 Main consideration - Lease Agreement for a maximum period of 10 years.
-A higher obligation in respect of management and maintenance is required.
-It is supported by a Property Management Leases and Licences Policy.
+A higher obligation in respect of management and maintenance is required It is supported by a Property Management Leases and Licences Policy.
 Summary Outcomes: This has been a significant change in the way the City of Albany have approached the management of their assets.
 Previously too much reliance was placed on volunteer management clubs maintaining their own assets.
-This has been a significant change in the reduction in volunteer time and minimising the risks was ultimately recognised and appreciated by the clubs who were actively engaged in the process.
-Success Sub- Regional Facility (Source: City of Cockburn 2018) Known as the Hammond Road Reserve project it involved the construction of clubroom facilities, two full size and one junior rugby pitch, six touch fields with adjacent clubroom facilities and 20 netball courts.
-Training standard floodlighting available for large ball sports.
+This has resulted in a series of ad hoc failing facilities which are now in desperate need of replacement.
+While the clubs initially resisted, the reduction in volunteer time and minimising the risks was ultimately recognised and appreciated by the clubs who were actively engaged in the process.
+Success Sub-Known as the Hammond Road Reserve project it involved the construction of Regional Facility clubroom facilities, two full size and one junior rugby pitch, six touch fields with (Source: City of adjacent clubroom facilities and 20 netball courts.
+Training standard floodlighting Cockburn 2018) available for large ball sports.
 The multi-purpose facility accommodates netball, rugby and indoor recreational community activities.
 The size and design of the facility has the capacity to support tennis, football, soccer and cricket.
 This has been developed to enable capacity to increase as community demand increases.
 Rugby WA supported the relocation of the Southern Lions Rugby Club to Hammond Road Reserve.
 Netball WA through the Coastal Netball Association have established the site as the regional centre servicing the south coastal region.
-The facility is managed through City of Cockburn Recreation Services.
+The facility has seen a year-on-year increase in membership numbers.
+Currently the facility is managed through City of Cockburn Recreation Services.
 Summary Outcomes: The facility and the management are known to have had teething problems which has required a strong working relationship to be developed between Netball and Rugby to gain access to the facility, kiosk and function space.
 One of the key areas is establishing usage times when the kiosk and associated infrastructure can be used to generate income for the main sporting codes.
-This will be an ongoing process which will involve the City of Cockburn in facilitating the shared use arrangement.
+This will be an ongoing process which will involve the City of